paulmouzas/paulmouzas.github.io/_posts/2014-12-31-implementing-a-hash-table.md

 other_zip_map = [('06770', 'Naugatuck CT',), ('06403', 'Beacon Falls')]
 {% endhighlight %}
-To retrieve 'Naugatuck CT', I could write a function for retrieval:
+To retrieve 'Naugatuck CT', I could write a function for getting a value with a key and setting a value with a key:

 {% highlight python %}